moritzshore/rswap/README.md

 ```
 > soft_calibration_plot(project_path, vars = c("H", "WC", "DRAINAGE"))
 ```
 This function can be passed up to 3 variables, and will display them interactively on the same plot.
-If observed data is avaiable, they will be displayed as well.
+If observed data is available, they will be displayed as well.

 <p align="center">